 As detailed above, determining liability for who is responsible for a collision with an open car door in the UK, can vary from case to case.
 Despite this, the law on opening a car door, section 105 of the Road Vehicles (Construction and Use) Regulations states:

 - ‘No person shall open, or cause or permit to be opened, any door of a vehicle on a road so as to injure or endanger any person’

-This creates the precedence that liability could lie with a driver, or passenger who was negligent when opening a door which caused injury, or harm to a cyclist, or other road user.
-A driver is responsible for their passenger as well as themselves, and is legally required to ensure that the way is clear.
+This creates the precedence that liability could lie with a driver or passenger who was negligent when opening a door that caused injury, or harm to a cyclist, or another road user.
+A driver is responsible for their passenger as well as themselves and is legally required to ensure that the way is clear.
 If they fail to do this and cause harm to a road user, they could be charged with committing an offence.

 From this perspective, you could pursue a claim against them.
 As mentioned above, if there is partial blame on both sides, your compensation amount would be adjusted to reflect this but you could still make a valid claim to compensate you for your injuries.

 If you are unsure who may be at fault for your dooring accident, we recommend that you contact our advisers today.
 They have the necessary expertise and could help you decide if your circumstances justify making a claim.

 According to the most recent figures released by the Department of Transport, there was an increase in the number of people pedal cycling on the road in recent years which rose by 17% between 2008 and 2018.
 The department states that this may have a link to the increase of 29% in casualties on British roads between 2008 and 2018.